JohanCodeForFun/tdd-rest-api/README.md

 - npm install
 - npm run dev, for server start
 - npm run test:watch, for all tests with coverage report
-- add credentials for .env file (needs database connection string not provided)
+- add credentials for .env file (needs database connection string, not provided)